AGS JH15

-The AGS JH15 was an open-wheel race car intended for Formula Two, designed, developed, and built by French racing team and constructor AGS (Automobiles Gonfaronnaises Sportives), in 1978.
+The AGS JH15 was an open-wheel race car intended for Formula Two, designed, developed, and built by French racing team and constructor AGS, in 1978.
 The car ran and competed in individual Formula Three motor races for four years, until 1981.
 It was also the team's first Formula Two race car chassis, after a long period of building Formula Three cars for junior categories.

 Design

 The JH15 was a monocoque chassis racing car, unassuming and conventional in appearance.
 The designer was Christian Vanderpleyn.
 A BMW M12 four-cylinder engine was used, with a Hewland gearbox.
 AGS produced two models of the JH15, with chassis numbers 021 and 022.

 Racing history

 Formula 2 European Championship

 The car made its racing debut at the Easter race at Thruxton.
 Frenchman Richard Dallest was behind the wheel, and although he brought the car to the finish line, he was not classified.
 The JH15 was a cumbersome and above all slow car.
-Dallest and AGS' second driver, José Dolhem, struggled with the car all season.
+Dallest and AGS second driver, José Dolhem, struggled with the car all season.
 The financial resources of AGS were limited, and further development of the vehicle through test drives was only possible to a limited extent.
 Therefore, the successes remained almost unpredictable.
 The best finish for the JH15 remained Dallest's eleventh-place finish at the Grand Prix di Nogaro.
 The JH15 remained as a replacement car until 1981.
 The JH15 contested its last Formula 2 race in July 1981 at Gran Premio del Mediterraneo in Enna, Sicily.
 Richard Dallest was eighth here.